 If they aren’t able to provide an answer or transfer you to someone who knows, let it go.
 The last thing you need is word getting back to the hiring manager that you were pushy with one of their colleagues.

-“To Whom it May Concern” Alternatives
+3) Use a More Personalized “To Whom it May Concern” Alternative

 As with many aspects of the job application process, demonstrating that you put in some extra effort can make a difference.
 Doing some research before addressing a cover letter contributes to a positive first impression.